Kitware/SMTK/doc/release/smtk-3.1.md

 ###Changes to Group View

-* View no longer displays empty tabs
+* View no longer displays empty tabs.
-* Current tabs are now remembered when the group rebuilds its widget - previously this was only true for the top-level tabbed group views
+* Current tabs are now remembered when the group rebuilds its widget - previously this was only true for the top-level tabbed group views.
-* Fixed issue with displaying Discrete Items that has children
+* Fixed issue with displaying Discrete Items that has children.
+* Fixed issue where child widgets were not deleted.

 ###Changes to UIManager